vijender-singh/Projects_RNAseq/Wang_et_al_SciAdvances/README.md

 - fastq to Count matrix :  Code is in `RNAseq_script_lowSpace_Fastq_2_CountMatrix.sh` script

 #### Differential Expression Analysis
-The code corresponding to the steps below can be found in the .Rmd or html or pdf files in the directory.
+The code corresponding to the steps below can be found in the `.Rmd` or `.html` or `.pdf` files in the directory.
 -	Counts QC
 -	DESeq2
 -	PCA analysis